vyk1/vyk1/curriculum_vbm.md

 I have an undergraduate degree in Internet Systems and currently I am a MSc student at the Federal University of Santa Catarina; line of research: distributed computing.

 ## Experience

-Below, a table that provides an overview of some of the technologies I have experience working with.
+The table below provides an overview of some of the projects I've deployed.

 | Front End | Back End | Infrastructure | Project |